 The Center for Climate Change, Energy and Environmental Law (CCEEL) is based at the Law School.
 CCEEL aims to produce high-quality and policy-relevant research in its areas of expertise.
 The Center’s research activities are carried out by three four groups, focusing respectively on: climate change and international environmental law; energy law; water law; and Finnish national environmental law.
 Director of the CCEEL, Professor Kati Kulovesi, leads the research activities of UEF in the 4i-TRACTION project and is the topical lead for one of the four "i’s", integration.
 The UEF has a significant role in WP5 on EU climate governance.

-Wageningen University, part of Wageningen University and Research, is the only university in the Netherlands that specifically focuses on the theme ‘healthy food and living environment’.
-We do so by working closely together with governments and the business community.
-Our research and education are based on a fundamental scientific approach yet strongly geared toward application in practice.
+Wageningen University, part of Wageningen University and Research, focuses on the theme ‘healthy food and living environment’.
+We do so by working closely together with international partners, governments and the business community.
+Our research is fundamental and curiosity-driven yet strongly geared toward application in practice and in our educational programmes.
 Our mission is ‘To explore the potential of nature to improve the quality of life’.

 The Environmental Economics and Natural Resources (ENR) group of Wageningen University is part of the Social Sciences Group of Wageningen University.
 Staff at ENR publishes in top general interest and environmental economics scientific journals such as Proceedings of the National Academy of Sciences, Nature Climate Change, Journal of the Association of Environmental and Resource Economists, Journal of Environmental Economics and Management, Energy Economics, and Review of Environmental Economics and Policy.
 The goal of ENR is to contribute to the construction of low-carbon, climate resilient social-ecological systems and a sustainable and circular economy.
 Its core areas of research are (1) the economics of energy transitions, climate policy and the cost of (in)action; (2) human behavior, technological progress and the role of economic policy instruments; (3) the economics of resilient and sustainable social-ecological systems.

 Our main contributions to 4i-TRACTION are twofold.
-First, an evaluation of Dutch policies for the decarbonisation of road transport.
-This is a study of the practical operationalisation of the European Strategy for Low-Emission Mobility in the Netherlands (national policies and city policies) with a focus on policies for zero-emission vehicles and allows us to study both Innovation (notably adoption of EVs), Investment and Infrastructure.
-Second, we will contribute to the ex ante assessment of selected core policy instruments that need to be enacted in the 2020s to address the four "i’s", achieve the relevant goals for 2030, 2040 and 2050 (climate and energy, adaptation/resilience, competitiveness and employment, SDGs), and maximise relevant co-benefits (e.g. health).
+First, an evaluation of Dutch policies for public charging infrastructure for electric vehicles.
+It allows us to study both Innovation and Infrastructure.
+Second, we contribute to the ex ante assessment of selected core policy instruments that need to be enacted in the 2020s to address the four "i’s", achieve the relevant goals for 2030, 2040 and 2050 (climate and energy, adaptation/resilience, competitiveness and employment, SDGs), and maximize relevant co-benefits (e.g. health).

 WiseEuropa is an independent think-tank and research organization based in Warsaw that undertakes a strategic reflection on European politics, foreign policy and economy.
 The Institute employs a unique research toolkit, which enables to unite quantitative and qualitative approach through the application of: statistical and econometric methods as well as macroeconomic and system modelling in combination with sociological, political and institutional analysis.
 The research experience in the fields of national, European and global socio-economic and institutional policies, digital economy and innovation as well as energy, climate and environmental policies allows WiseEuropa to offer analytical, consulting and communication services on the cross-cutting policy issues.